stochasticHydroTools/SlenderBody/Python/Examples/README.md

 4) StrainingCrossLinkedNetwork.py is the actual dynamic simulation (Section 6.3.2) that measures the stress for a specific omega.
 We load in the steady state dynamics from previous simulations in the folder NetworkSteadyStates.
+5) HexagonalRPYTest.py reproduces the results in Appendix B for the same set of particles viewed in a rectangular and parallelepiped way.